AdvDebug/NoMoreCookies/README.md

 # Installation
 you can find the release <a href="https://github.com/AdvDebug/NoMoreCookies/releases/tag/NoMoreCookies_1.0">here</a>, after you extract the files execute NoMoreCookiesInstaller.exe which will give you the option to both install and uninstall NoMoreCookies, and after installing/uninstalling it's prefered to restart your system.

+# Notice
+The Program, Libraries, etc. are licensed under MIT License.